Attack Chains Updated 2026-04-14

 Hypervisor Compromise Attack Chain

-How threat actors target VMware vSphere to operate beneath the guest OS, where EDR cannot see them, achieving persistence, credential theft, and total infrastructure control.
+Threat actors target VMware vSphere to operate beneath the guest OS where EDR can't see - chokepoints that hold across every ESXi encryptor.

 The Chokepoint Convergence Principle